Welcome to Japan

 - Japanese Writing Tutor A complete guide to writing the Japanese language, with good animated

 - Japanese Word Processor We get many requests for a translation of english words into Japanese characters.
 Owing to the volume, we are unable to respond, but you can do it yourself easily with Glenn Rosenthal's excellent free Japanese Word Processor, which contains also an excellent English-Japanese dictionary.
-Get the software at the JWPce download page
+Download the zip file here.
+It is released for free under the GNU Public Licence.
+This is the most recent version, 1.50.

 - A simple dictionary for getting Japanese character equivalents of English words can be found at Jeffrey's Japanese<->English Dictionary Server.
 This will be useful for people wanting Japanese characters for designs, tatoos, etc.